niuniu268/DevopsExamarbetet/README.md

 ## Background

-Previously companies preferred to apply monolithic architecture, where the entire application operates as a single, self-contained unit.
-However, a drawback of this approach is that it often consumes all available resources.
-Nowadays, microservices have gained popularity, with examples like Github successfully transitioning from a monolithic to a microservices architecture.
-In microservice architecture, applications are divided into smaller, independent services, allowing teams to collaborate more effectively and preventing the entire application from collapsing.
-In response to the microservice, the cloud computing becomes pervailing also.
-According to research and markets website, the global cloud computing is expected to value $832 billion through 2025.
-Meanwhile, 451 Rsearch shows that 90 percent of origanizations somehow obtain cloud capacity.
-Moreover, Kubernetes plays an important role for microservice architecture.
-In addition, most of devops suffered from human error when they experienced manual processes.
-HashiCorp co-founder Armon Dagdar introduced how the infrastructure as code handle this problem.
-Infrastructure-as-Code also offer benefits such as consistent configuration and improved accountability with cloud-native development.
-This shift highlights a gap between monolithic architecture and real-world projects.
-To bridge this gap, we will introduce the specific benefits of cloud computing in the following section, followed by discussions on Docker and Kubernetes in the subsequent sections.
-Finally, we will explain how we apply terraform to fulfill the Infrastructure-as-Code.
+Previously, companies predominantly used monolithic architecture, where the entire application operated as a single, self-contained unit.
+However, a significant drawback of this approach is that it often consumes excessive resources.
+In contrast, microservices architecture has gained popularity, with examples like GitHub successfully transitioning from monolithic to microservices.
+In a microservices architecture, applications are divided into smaller, independent services, enabling teams to collaborate more effectively and reducing the risk of a single point of failure.

-Nowaday, more and more companies choose to use the cloud computing.
-IBM has elaborated a couple of merits, when companies select cloud computing.
-IBM states that cloud computing is more flexible, efficiency and strategic value in comparison with the monolithic architecture.
+The rise of microservices has also fueled the growth of cloud computing.
+According to Research and Markets, the global cloud computing market is expected to reach $832 billion by 2025.
+Additionally, a report from 451 Research indicates that 90% of organizations utilize cloud capacity in some form.
+Kubernetes, a key enabler of microservices, has become a cornerstone technology in this architecture.

+Meanwhile, many DevOps teams have struggled with human errors caused by manual processes.
+HashiCorp co-founder Armon Dadgar highlighted how Infrastructure-as-Code (IaC) addresses these challenges.
+IaC provides benefits such as consistent configuration and improved accountability, especially in cloud-native development.
+This shift underscores the gap between monolithic architectures and modern, real-world projects.
+To bridge this gap, we will explore the specific benefits of cloud computing, followed by discussions on Docker and Kubernetes.
+Finally, we will demonstrate how Terraform can be applied to achieve Infrastructure-as-Code.

+Nowadays, more companies are adopting cloud computing due to its numerous benefits.
+IBM highlights key advantages, emphasizing cloud computing's flexibility, efficiency, and strategic value compared to monolithic architecture.

+Cloud computing features such as scalability and storage options offer unmatched flexibility.
+For example, it enables businesses to easily scale IT solutions compared to the constraints of traditional hardware setups.
+Cloud computing also allows users to access services from anywhere at any time.
+As a Zoho expert noted:

+    "Who wants to be constrained to a physical piece of hardware when we could be accessing work from the beach, a peaceful park, or the appointment waiting room you quickly zipped to on your lunch break?"

+Furthermore, cloud computing replaces large one-time costs with a pay-as-you-go model, enhancing financial efficiency.
+IBM also argues that cloud computing streamlines workflows and fosters collaboration, making it easier for teams to work together effectively.

-Kubernetes is a key platform in microservices architecture.
-Docker primarily focuses on containerization, providing lightweight, portable, and isolated environments for applications.
-It simplifies deployment, distribution, and runtime operations.
-On the other hand, Kubernetes specializes in orchestration, automatically deploying and scaling containerized applications while ensuring high availability.
-This characteristic enhances the reliability and availability of our application.
+Kubernetes is a crucial platform in microservices architecture.
+While Docker focuses on containerization—providing lightweight, portable, and isolated environments for applications—Kubernetes specializes in orchestrating these containers.
+It automates deployment, scaling, and management of containerized applications, ensuring high availability and enhancing application reliability.

-In addition, infrastructure-as-code is a promising alternative to managing large-scale, distributed system, cloud-native applications and microservice architectures.
+Infrastructure-as-Code (IaC) offers a promising alternative for managing large-scale distributed systems, cloud-native applications, and microservices architectures.
+Traditional DevOps practices often involve scaling up during peak demand and scaling down at off-peak times to save costs.
+These manual processes, however, are prone to human errors.

+By codifying infrastructure and automating its management, organizations can avoid manual mistakes during scaling processes, track infrastructure changes for traceability and issue resolution, and achieve greater efficiency compared to manual configurations.
+Running Infrastructure-as-Code as a script creates a solid foundation for development, security, QA, and testing teams.
+With consistent iteration and automation, IaC supports productive workflows and minimizes errors.

 ## Research Purpose

-The project aims to develop a cloud-based hotel application, incorporating several macroservices such as user login, hotel booking, and payment processing.

-## Planing

-To achieve the research objectives, we will develop a comprehensive hotel application comprising three microservices: user login, hotel booking, and payment processing.
+The project focuses on developing infrastructure using Terraform.
+The infrastructure is divided into two main components:

+    Istio Gateway:
+    In the istio folder, the namespace for the Istio Gateway is defined, and the gateway is generated.
+Within the Istio Gateway configuration, HTTP routes are set up alongside rate-limiting policies to control traffic effectively.

+    Kubernetes Pod:
+    The second component is a Kubernetes pod that includes a virtual machine and an SQL database.
+This setup ensures a reliable and scalable environment for managing applications and their data.

 ### Blueprint

 ![Blueprint](https://miro.com/app/board/uXjVLDTQ2CM=/?moveToWidget=3458764607442400329&cot=14)

-### Istio-gateway

-### Microservice

 ## Deployment

+    'minikube start'

     ```
     terraform init
     terraform plan
     terraform apply
     ```

+### Istio-gateway

+### Microservice

 ## Methods